Metropolitan-Council/growing.shade/inst/app/www/faq.md

 which can be highly specific (for instance, a user may want to focus on planting trees in areas to enhance health benefits in children).

+Growing Shade’s priority scores range from 0 (lowest priority) to 10 (highest priority).
+Distance between priority scores can be interpreted on a continuous, linear scale.
+For instance, the difference between priority scores of 8 and 10 is the same as the difference between priority scores of 4 and 6 (both have a difference of 2).

 **Q. Why do different canopy tools show different canopy coverage percents?
 How did you decide on a goal of 30% tree canopy coverage?**
 <span style="line-height: .1;"><br></span> A. We created this tool to